- Not a substitute for professional veterinary help.

 Here are the recipes, starting with the most widely recommended mixture (favored by The Humane Society of the U.S.):

 Hydrogen peroxide is a favored ingredient because the oxygen it releases bonds with the thiols (the sulphur substance) in the skunk spray, neutralizing the stink.
-Soak the dog thoroughly with water before applying the mixture to their fur, being careful to avoid the dog’s eyes.
+Soak the dog thoroughly with water before applying the mixture to affected areas, being careful to avoid the dog’s eyes.
 Let it sit for 5 minutes, then rinse thoroughly.

 Some people substitute white vinegar for the hydrogen peroxide because vinegar dissolves the oil in the spray, and because hydrogen peroxide can bleach out fur.